7k8m/json.filed/README.md

 ## Use case
 + what
     + read, write and process JSON files
+        + JSON from file
+        + JSON from url
+        + JSON from listened event
     + share JSON files between nodes
     + collect contents of multiple JSON file into a JSON file.
     + and so on.
 + when
     + Applications needs to store data, but DBMS is not the case.
+    + Server haldling JSON
     + Scripts handling JSON files on a node
     + and so on.